 Your cloud bill grows every time you succeed.
 It shouldn't.

-AWS, Google and Azure charge you the most for the thing you want most — traffic and scale.
-Egress and per-request fees are the hidden meter that turns a growing business into a bigger invoice.
-I help you move the parts that bleed onto infrastructure you own — and I tell you, honestly, which parts to leave alone.
+AWS, Google and Azure — the "hyperscalers," the three giant cloud providers — charge you the most for the thing you want most — traffic and scale.
+Egress (the charge to send your own data out to your users) and per-request fees are the hidden meter that turns a growing business into a bigger invoice.
+I move the parts that bleed onto infrastructure you control, run them for you, and keep the bill lean month after month — because the meter never stops, and neither should the person watching it.
+And I tell you, honestly, which parts to leave alone.

 No signup.
 No sales call.
 A real engineer reads your bill — me, not a chatbot or a sales team.